Leaflet/Leaflet.markercluster/README.md

 ### Building, testing and linting scripts
 Install jake `npm install -g jake` then run `npm install`
-* To check the code for errors and build Leaflet from source, run "jake".
+* To check the code for errors and build Leaflet from source, run `jake`.
-* To run the tests, run "jake test".
+* To run the tests, run `jake test`.
-* For a custom build, open build/build.html in the browser and follow the instructions
+* For a custom build, open `build/build.html` in the browser and follow the instructions

 ### Examples
 See the included examples for usage.